pipehappy1/auto-diff/README.md

 ## Dependence

-install gfortran is openblas-src = "0.9" is used.
+- install gfortran is openblas-src = "0.9" is used.
+- To use Rust's bindgen feature on Ubuntu, i.e. cuda, do apt install llvm-dev libclang-dev clang.

 ## Contributing